Last Updated: September 25, 2023 by Flora Gibbins

 Feed only enough food for your Crowntail to eat within two minutes, twice a day.

 Should you consider this Betta for your tank?
-If you are looking for a colorful fish to display or a central figure to establish a community around, yes.
+If you are looking for a centerpiece fish to establish a community around, yes.
 The Crowntail may prove a bit too aggressive for most community tanks, however.

 Beginners will enjoy keeping a single pet, while someone with a bit more experience will enjoy the challenge of a community setting highlighting the Crowntail.